rddefauw/kubeflow-manifests/website/content/en/docs/deployment/upgrade.md

 ### AWS data stores

-The recommended configuration uses S3 for artifact storage, RDS as the database, EFS for volume storage, and Cognito as an identity provider.
+The recommended configuration uses S3 for artifact storage, RDS as the database, EFS or FSx for volume storage, and Cognito as an identity provider.
 We will use AWS Backup to take a snapshot of S3, RDS, and EFS, so that we can restore them to a known-good state if something goes wrong with the new deployment.

 We will not back up Cognito as normally you don't need to make changes to identities during an upgrade test cycle.